 Return your Vote-by-Mail ballot at a ballot drop off box at any time before November 8, 8:00 PM.
 Click here for a list of ballot drop box locations.

 Vote In Person

 No form of ID is needed to vote in person.
-The list of polling places is available, and your designated polling location will be included in your mailed ballot packet.
-You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is strongly encouraged.
-Click here for a list of polling places.
+The list of Vote Centers is available, and you can visit any location to cast your ballot.
+You are not required to bring your Vote-by-Mail ballot to a Vote Center if you prefer to cast your ballot in person, but it is strongly encouraged.
+Click here for more information on Vote Centers.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the September 14, 2021, Special Recall Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, August 16.
-For accessibility questions, call 415-473-6456 or visit https://www.marincounty.org/depts/rv/election-info/election-page?tabnum=3
+For accessibility questions, call 415-473-6456 or visit https://www.marincounty.org/depts/rv/faqs#voterswithdisabilitiesandnonenglishspeakers

 County Website: https://www.marincounty.org/depts/rv